Rangoon movie review: Kangana Ranaut gets her moment but film’s a patchy effort

 The intention of Vishal Bharadwaj’s ambitiously mounted film is clear: to weave the skeins of love and war in order to make a movie full of throbbing passion and grand statements.
 But the execution never quite matches up, the gap narrowing in just a few places, in the second half.

-To make a slice of history come alive on screen, you need all-round conviction, of the setting, the plot, the characters.
-The three lead actors are all a good fit for their parts — Saif Ali Khan in his uber-stylish suits, Shahid Kapoor in his muddy fatigues, and Kangana Ranaut in her dresses and curls; they all work hard, but the film rarely rises above its costumery and puffery.
+To make a slice of history come alive on screen, you need all-round conviction, of setting, plot, and characters.
+The three lead actors are all a good fit for their parts — Saif Ali Khan in his uber-stylish suits, Shahid Kapoor in his muddy fatigues, and Kangana Ranaut in her dresses and curls; they all work hard, but break through only in bits and pieces, and the film rarely rises above its costumery and puffery.

-The best part of ‘Rangoon’ are its song-and-dances: there is no one quite like Vishal Bhardwaj when it comes to creating drama through melody and verse.
-But they are packed in too close, and while giving us more to watch, also causes a loss in momentum.
+The best part of ‘Rangoon’ are its song-and-dances: there is no one quite like Bhardwaj when it comes to creating drama through melody and verse.
+But they are packed in too close, and while giving us more to watch, also causes a loss of momentum.

+The interesting supporting cast, which includes, amongst others, Kawaguchi as a wandering Japanese soldier, Shukla as Miss Julia’s constant companion and the bearer of a terrible secret, Kumar as a company actor, never really gets a chance to show its skills fully.
+And McCabe as the ghazal-singing, Hindi-spouting bad Brit is more unintentionally hilarious than menacing.

 Modelled on stunt queen Fearless Nadia, Ranaut’s is the stand-out performance.
-Her body language is spot on, and some of her action sequences are thrilling.
+Her body language is spot on, and some of her action sequences are thrilling, even if you can see the computer graphics a mile off.
 And she gets one spectacular speaking moment, the camera tight on her face, when she speaks of love and desire and heartbreak.

 It is the kind of moment which will stay with you.
 If only the film did too.